JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_dependencies.md

 </idea-plugin>
 ```

-Then create a file called <path>myPluginId-withKotlin.xml</path>, in the same directory as the main <path>plugin.xml</path> file.
+The configuration file <path>myPluginId-withKotlin.xml</path> is located in the same directory as the main <path>plugin.xml</path> file.
-In that file, define an annotator for Kotlin:
+In that file, the annotator extension for Kotlin is defined:

 <path>myPluginId-withKotlin.xml</path>